osrf/gazebo_tutorials/guided_b/tutorial1.md

 # Intro

 Welcome to the Beginner Module!
-This module will guide you through the most basic features of Gazebo, with each tutorial building upon the last.
-We recommend following the tutorials in order.
+This module will guide you through the most basic features of Gazebo.
+We will build a simple vehicle to demonstrate these features.

+Each tutorial builds upon the last, so we recommend following the tutorials in order.

 These tutorials are intended for those new to Gazebo and/or folks with **no programming or Linux experience**.